Springtime Snowmobile Glacier Camping via Steel Powder Ponies

 Pushing further back into the mountains means carrying more gear; reliable gear that better not let you down.
-When you’re selecting gear to spend the night there are two rules to follow: cotton kills and light is right.
+When you’re selecting gear to spend the night—especially for glacier camping, where everything is cold and wet—there are two rules to follow: cotton kills and light is right.

 Last spring I spent a couple nights on a ridge above a glacier camping open-bivy style; we were granted all access VIP passes to our surroundings with spectacular views, perfect weather and good snow.
 When the leaves are turning green in town and you’re wearing shorts to load up sleds, the neighbours shoot you some funny looks, but who cares?
 We were going sledding and winter camping at the end of May on a glacier; tarps off cheers bruh.